 On Friday, October 21, 2016, Debbie Kempe and Sumitra Duncan of the Frick Art Reference Library introduced web archiving.
 Their presentation surveyed tools for preserving born-digital art research materials and outlined strategies for effectively managing permanent citations.

-On April 8, 2016, Matthew Lincoln, PhD, a specialist in digitally-aided analysis, lead a workshop on Palladio, a data visualization tool created by Stanford University.
+On April 8, 2016, Dr. Matthew Lincoln, PhD, a specialist in digitally-aided analysis, lead a workshop on Palladio, a data visualization tool created by Stanford University.
 Working from a museum dataset, participants learned how to produce exploratory timelines, maps, and networks using this powerful tool.

 On March 25, 2016, Andy Eschbacher and Stuart Lynn from CartoDB, a web-based mapping and data analysis tool, demonstrated how to create interactive, map-based data visualizations that could be easily integrated into digital humanities projects.